 - 50:50 representation for women and proportionate representation for Black, Asian and ethnic minorities.

-- Devolution of power from Westminster to regions and local government
+- Devolution of power from Westminster to regions, local government and communities – the principle of subsidiarity

 - An elected reviewing chamber